Kite020/KiteGlam/README.md

 # 💄 KiteGlam – Your Fashion & Beauty Destination

 **KiteGlam** is a sleek, modern, and fully responsive fashion e-commerce web app built for **female users** to explore their personal style.
-Whether you're shopping for trendy outfits, luxury skincare, or glamorous makeup, KiteGlam makes your fashion journey effortless and stylish.
+Whether you're shopping for trendy outfits, luxury skincare, or glamorous styles, KiteGlam makes your fashion journey effortless and stylish.

 ---